Economic Benefits of International Trade

 To analyze whether a country can profit from either importing or exporting a product, the domestic market of the country must first be analyzed in isolation.

-Graph #1: If the domestic suppliers can supply the product for less than the world price then they will be able to sell their product worldwide at the world price.
+Graph #1: If the domestic suppliers can supply the product for less than the world price, then they can sell their product worldwide at the world price.
 The domestic supply increases until equilibrium is reached with the world price.
-Since the world price is higher than the domestic price, producers will continue to sell in the worldwide market rather than the domestic market until the domestic price increases to the world price; thus, domestic demand will decline.
+Since the world price exceeds the domestic price, producers will continue to sell in the worldwide market rather than the domestic market until the domestic price increases to the world price; thus, domestic demand will decline.
 However, the country benefits because the producer surplus is increased by the higher price which compensates for the loss of consumer surplus to the domestic buyers.
 There is an additional gain of producer surplus that is not offset by a loss of consumer surplus by selling on the world market.
 Hence, total surplus is maximized by exporting in the world market.

 A graph showing the gain in consumer surplus from importing a good or service.

 Graph #2: The opposite occurs when the domestic producers cannot supply the product at or below the world price.
 In this case, the wealth of the economy is maximized by allowing the importation of the good or service.
 This increases consumer surplus at the expense of producer surplus, but there is an additional consumer surplus that results from more people buying the product because of its lower price.
-Hence, allowing international trade makes everyone better off, which is one of the guiding objectives of economics.
+Hence, allowing international trade makes everyone better off, a guiding objective of economics.

 The Economics Of Tariffs